This page sets out important information for the recipients of Melbourne Law School (MLS) scholarships. Please read this page carefully.

 3.1 Statement of Impact

-In accepting the awarded scholarship, the recipient agrees to provide a statement of impact regarding their scholarship.
-Recipients awarded multi-year scholarships will be expected to provide a statement of impact each year, to update the donor on the progress of their studies.
-Failure to provide a statement of impact may delay scholarship payment.
-Melbourne Law School reserves the right to rescind a scholarship offer if the recipient does not comply with this requirement.
+In accepting the awarded scholarship, recipients agree to provide a statement of impact regarding their scholarship.
+The statement might indicate how the student has been assisted by the scholarship funds and the difference the funds have made to them.
+Recipients awarded multi-year scholarships will be asked to provide a statement of impact each year, to update the benefactor.
+Because of the great importance MLS places on relationships with benefactors, MLS reserves the right to rescind a scholarship offer in the event that a recipient fails to provide a statement of impact that has been requested.

 3.2 Marketing and Promotion Activities

-By accepting the scholarship, the recipient agrees to allow Melbourne Law School to publish their name on the School website, in publications and other University materials.
+By accepting the scholarship, the recipient agrees to allow MLS to publish their name on the School website, in publications and other University materials.
 Scholarship recipients may be invited to participate in marketing and promotion activities.
-However, participation is voluntary.
+MLS is grateful to students who make themselves available to assist in this way.

-Scholarship recipients may be required to meet with the donor of their scholarship.
-Note that a member of the Law School’s Advancement team can be present at this meeting.
+Scholarship recipients may be asked to meet with the benefactor or benefactors of their scholarship.
+It is expected that, if asked, a recipient will make themselves available for such a meeting.
+A member of the Law School’s Advancement team can be present at this meeting, if that is the preference of the recipient.

 3.4 Changes to Enrolment

-International students on a student visa must complete their course within the time given on their Confirmation of Enrolment.
-Usually this requires a full-time study load (0.5000 EFTSL) per half-year period (January to June, July to December).
-The student may reduce their study load only in exceptional circumstances.
-This must be approved by the Assistant Dean (Teaching and Learning).
-Please inform the Law School’s Academic Support Office (email@example.com) in this case.
+International students on a student visa are required to complete their course within the time given on their Confirmation of Enrolment.
+Usually this requires a full-time study load (0.5 EFTSL) per half-year period (January to June, July to December).
+In exceptional circumstances international students are permitted to reduce their study load.
+Approval for such a reduction in study load must be sought from the Assistant Dean (Teaching and Learning), Ms Judith Marychurch.
+Please inform the Law School’s Academic Support Office (firstname.lastname@example.org) in this case.

-Scholarship payments will continue in circumstances where a recipient is accepted to undertake a Melbourne Law School approved international opportunity (eg Student Exchange, travelling subjects, Center for Transnational Legal Studies (CTLS) etc).
-While participating in the international opportunity, scholarship recipients must continue to meet the equivalent full-time enrolment requirements under 3.4.1.
+Scholarship payments will continue in circumstances where a recipient is accepted to undertake an MLS global learning opportunity (eg Study Overseas, Center for Transnational Legal Studies (CTLS), travelling subjects).

-Scholarship recipients must notify the Law School’s Academic Support Office (firstname.lastname@example.org) in writing as soon as they are accepted into the international opportunity; otherwise, their payments may be suspended.
+It is the obligation of scholarship recipients to notify the Law School’s Academic Support Office (email@example.com) in writing as soon as they are accepted into the MLS global learning opportunity; otherwise, their payments may be suspended.

 Scholarship recipients are required to notify the Law School’s Academic Support Office (email@example.com) when they return from Leave of Absence, so that their entitlements can be recommenced.

-Scholarship recipients taking leave of absence or withdrawing from subjects after the subjects’ census date of a given half-year period (January to June, July to December) will be required to pay back the amount or entitlement for that half-year period.
+Scholarship recipients taking leave of absence or withdrawing from subjects after the subjects’ census date of a given half-year period (January to June, July to December) will, in the usual course of events, be required to pay back the scholarship amount or entitlement for that half-year period.

-Students who withdraw from subjects after the census date will still be liable for fees.
-Any fees incurred due to late withdrawal will not be covered by the scholarship entitlements and scholarship recipients will be required to pay additionally incurred fees for that half-year period (January to June, July to December).
+Students who withdraw from subjects after the census date are liable for course fees.
+Some exceptions exist which enable students to apply to the University have their course fee waived.
+Any fees incurred due to late withdrawal will not be covered by the scholarship entitlements and scholarship recipients will, in usual circumstances, be required to pay fees that are incurred for that half-year period (January to June, July to December).

-Should a scholarship recipient elect to discontinue their Melbourne Law School course, their scholarship will be withdrawn.
-Scholarship recipients will be required to pay back any amounts that were part of their entitlement for that half-year period and the uncredited balance of the scholarship will be cancelled.
+Should a scholarship recipient elect to discontinue their MLS course, their scholarship will be terminated.
+The uncredited balance of the scholarship will be cancelled.

-Should a scholarship recipient elect to transfer to another course within the University of Melbourne, their Melbourne Law School scholarship will be immediately terminated.
-Scholarship entitlements will only continue while the recipient remains enrolled in the Melbourne Law School course that is linked to their scholarship.
+Should a scholarship recipient elect to transfer to another course within the University of Melbourne, their MLS scholarship will be terminated.
+Scholarship entitlements will only continue while the recipient remains enrolled in the MLS course that is linked to their scholarship.

 3.5 Domestic Students and FEE-HELP loan

-Students who use a FEE-HELP loan (which means that after each census date the cost of the enrolment is deferred as a loan to the Department of Education and reported to the Australian Tax Office (ATO)) are responsible for checking their invoices and Commonwealth Assistance Notices (CAN), issued after each subjects’ census date, which inform students about the amount deferred to the ATO.
+Students who use a FEE-HELP loan (which means that after each census date the cost of the enrolment is deferred as a loan to the Department of Education and reported to the Australian Taxation Office (ATO)) are responsible for checking their invoices and Commonwealth Assistance Notices (CAN), issued after each subject’s census date, which inform students about the amount deferred to the ATO.

 Please be advised that if the information on the invoices is incorrect, scholarship recipients must contact the University within 14 days of the CAN issue date.
 If the 14 days deadline is missed, the charges will be irreversible.